Mydykitty/Calculate/README.md

-This project contains plus, minus, times and divide Junit test file
+This project contains Java file and Junit test file